OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/appendix-install/map-event-config-files.md

 }
 ```

-For example the popup will display similar to the following:
+For example, the popup will display similar to the following:

 **<p style="text-align: center;">
 ![click-popup](images/click-popup.png)